Event Information

 Prizes

-Prizes will be given to the team with the most points in each category.
 Thanks to our generous sponsors we will have a fantastic array of spot prizes that everyone will go into the draw to win.

 Support Crew

-The race is unsupported.
+The races are unsupported.
 That means you have to do all your transitions yourself.
 This creates an even playing field and means you don’t have to rope in support crew.
 For student teams we allow an adult to assist with transitions.
 Friends and family are of course welcome to come to cheer you on and take photos.
 There will be plenty of spots along to course to view the race.
 For safety reasons supporters should not venture on course without checking with the organisers first.

 Looking for a team mate???